FarmerRJ/FarmBot/PrivacyPolicy.md

 ## User Rights

 At any time, you have the right to request to view the Data pertaining to your Discord account.
-You may submit a request through The Farm Discord server (https://discord.gg/zQHyJKrA7K).
+You may submit a request through [The Farm](https://discord.gg/zQHyJKrA7K).
 You have the right to request the removal of your data at any point.

 ## Underage Users